qmk/qmk_firmware/keyboards/ferris/sweep/readme.md

 ## Setting Handedness

-Firmware uses [handedness by EEPROM](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-eeprom) as default and has to be *configured once* on each side.
+Firmware uses [handedness by EEPROM](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-eeprom) as default and it must be *configured once* on each side.
 The make commands are:

     make ferris/sweep:default:avrdude-split-left
     make ferris/sweep:default:avrdude-split-right